A basket of garlic bread makes any meal feel like a special occasion. Here's how to make a quick and easy homemade loaf.

 How can you use up leftover garlic bread?

 There’s no need to confine garlic bread to a side dish.
-We have lots of recipes with garlic bread, including transforming slices into tiny pizzas, or using them instead of plain buns for Sloppy Joes.
+We have lots of recipes that start with garlic bread—you can transform slices into tiny pizzas or use slices instead of plain buns for sloppy joes.

 Can you make a single slice of garlic bread?